Swayam-Alhat/Linear-Regression/README.md

 # ML From Scratch

-Implementing Machine Learning algorithms from scratch in Python — without using ML libraries like Scikit-learn.
+Implementing Machine Learning algorithms from scratch in Python i.e without using ML libraries like Scikit-learn.

 ## Algorithms